CGI-FR/IoT-Hub-Portal/docs/index.md

 1. You will get to a page asking you to fill the following fields :
     * **Resource Group**: A logical "folder" where all the template resource would be put into, just choose a meaningful name.
-    * **Location**: In which DataCenter the resources should be deployed.
+    * **Location**: In which Azure Region the resources should be deployed.
 Make sure to choose a location where IoT Hub is available
     * **Unique Solution Prefix**: A string that would be used as prefix for all the resources name to ensure their uniqueness.
     * **Open Id Authority**: The OpenID authority used by the portal.
     * **OpenId Metadata URL**: The OpenID metadata URL used by the portal.